amberframework/docs/guides/models/jennifer/README.md

 {% endhint %}

 ### Create a sam.cr in {project/src}

-Jennifer uses Sam for running tasks pertinent to ORM operations.
+As mentioned previously, Jennifer uses Sam for running tasks pertinent to ORM operations.
 Sam is a Make-like utility which allows to specify tasks like Ruby's Rake do using plain Crystal.
 For how to use [Sam](https://github.com/imdrasil/sam.cr) visit the Github repository [https://github.com/imdrasil/sam.cr](https://github.com/imdrasil/sam.cr)

+Create a new `sam.cr` file inside your project's `src` directory.

 ```ruby
 # src/sam.cr